-17. Experience has indicated that single students can meet all necessary expenses, including personal items, for as low as \$675.00 per school year.
+- 18. Experience has indicated that single students can meet all necessary expenses, including personal items, for as low as \$675.00 per school year.
 A married student will require \$225.00 or more per month, considering the size of his family, his housing expense, and his personal expenditures.
-In normal times, small furnished apartments can be rented for approximately \$60.00 per month and up, depending upon the nature of the accommodations.

-18. A limited amount of employment on the campus is available for accepted regular students, single students being given preference.
+In normal times, small furnished apartments can be rented for approximately \$60.00 per month and up, depending upon the nature of the accommodations. - 19.
+A limited amount of employment on the campus is available for accepted regular students.
 At present, part-time employment opportunities are usually available in the city.